-- Develop a viable, appropriate strategy for touring the new work to multiple communities in the U.S.
+- Develop a viable, appropriate strategy for touring the supported work to multiple communities in the U.S. and its territories.

 The Production Grant selection process is divided into two rounds:

-- Mid-January: NDP Production Grant inquiry application available.
+- Early/Mid-January: Preliminary NDP Production Grant application available.

-- May: Applicants are notified of preliminary decisions.
+- Late April: Applicants are notified of preliminary decisions.
 Finalists are invited to submit a full proposal and are paired with an NDP Advisor who will guide applicants through full proposal development.

 Full Proposal Round: